15 Cruel and harmful animal attractions to avoid when traveling

 Holding sea turtles

-Another cruel animal attraction is one not everybody thinks of, but we must admit that nowadays large numbers of crocodiles are being kept on farms.
+Nowadays large numbers of crocodiles are being kept on farms.
 Their skin is used for the fashion industry and their meat for food.
 The crocodiles are mostly housed in overcrowded- and small pits.
 Try not to wear or use any leather from crocodiles and not to eat the meat.
+Please don’t visit crocodile farms or crocodile shows.

-I hope this post provided some clarification about why these wildlife tourist attractions are harmful and why you should better avoid them.
+I hope this post provided some clarification about why these harmful animal attractions are cruel and why you should better avoid them.
 After all, we shouldn’t put ourselves, but the animals on the first place and try to do as little harm as possible to the places we visit.